 Use of visitors Outside visitors, for example school nurses, are used to enhance the provision of RSE.
 They deliver the sessions in line with the RSE policy and are all DBS checked.
 Key Stage 1 - Laying the foundations of understanding about growth and change, differences, and respect for one another within friendships and relationships.
 Keeping safe.
 Promoting self-esteem and wellbeing.
 Key Stage 2 - Preparation for the changes of puberty, teaching conception and pregnancy, and expanding on how to treat each other/respect within friendships and relationships.
 Keeping safe.
-Promoting safe.
-Promoting self-esteem and wellbeing on how to treat each other/respect within friendships and relationships.
-Keeping safe.
+Promoting self-esteem and wellbeing.